LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-already-forgot-about-you.md

 I vomit every morning,

-I hated that you asked me,
+I hated that you asked me,,

 a good life and to keep living.